coodoo-workhorse/workhorse/README.md

 If your job encounters a problem during its execution, it can be retried automatically after a given delay.

 #### How to use
 You can configure this feature at the creation of your Worker.
 Through the annotation `@InitialJobConfig` You can configure the number of retries by setting a value to the parameter `failRetries`.
-The delay before retrying the job can be set using the parameter `retryDelay`.
+The delay before retrying the job can be setted using the parameter `retryDelay`.

 #### Example
 ```java
 @Dependent
 @InitialJobConfig(failRetries = 3, retryDelay = 2000)